SimpsonRoss/finch-challenge/README.md

 5. **Navigate to http://localhost:3000**

-6. **Fill in Customer ID & Company Name, click Connect**
+6. **Fill in Customer ID & Customer Name, click Connect**
     - For the sake of this example you can make up these credentials
-    - *Note: If the same customer ID and company name is used for a second time, you will instead see the rauthentication flow, instead of trying to form a new finch connection*
+    - *Note: If the same customer ID and customer name is used for a second time, you will instead see the rauthentication flow, instead of trying to form a new finch connection*

 7. **Authorize in the Finch sandbox**
     - You’ll be redirected back to `http://localhost:3000/dashboard` and able to browse your company & employees